dajiaji/python-cwt/docs/usage.rst

 .. code-block:: python

     import cwt
-    from cwt import claims, COSEKey
+    from cwt import Claims, COSEKey

     # Prepares the public key of the issuer in advance.
     with open("./public_key_of_issuer.pem") as key_file: